A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Numerical experiments

-For the sake of completeness, we also considered the case of the application of the above mentioned rescaling algorithms by a resize factor $R = 5$.
-In practice, we repeated the above experiments reducing the considered original images to the dimension ${N \over 5} \times {M \over 5}$ and subsequently, by the above considered methods, they have been processed in order to re-obtain images scaled to the original dimension.\\ By reasons of compatibility between the amplitude of the scale factor and the dimensions of the original images, in this case we have only considered the images "city" and "mountain".
-In case of the application of the SK algorithm, we have directly took in consideration only the case $w=25$.\\
+For the sake of completeness, we also considered the case of the application of the abovementioned rescaling algorithms by a resize factor $R = (2k+1), \, k=2, 3$.\\ In practice, we repeated the above experiments reducing the considered original images to have dimension of ${N \over {2k+1}} \times {M \over {2k+1}},\, k=2,3$.
+Consequently, by the above methods, they have been processed in order to reobtain images scaled to the original dimension.\\

+Due to the compatibility between the amplitude of the scale factor and the dimensions of the original images, in this case we considered the images "baboon" and "mountain" for $k=2$ and "boat" for $k=3$.
+For the application of the SK algorithm.\\

-The corresponding numerical results of this case have been presented in Figure \ref{fig3} and Table \ref{tab4}.
-Also here, the fuzzy-type algorithm has been applied for every $\delta$ between $0$ and $1$, with the same step-size of $0.01$.\\
+The corresponding numerical results of this case are presented in Figures \ref{fig2-r5} and \ref{fig2-r7}.
+Additionally here, the fuzzy-type algorithm is applied for every $\delta$ between $0$ and $1$, with the same step-size of $0.01$.\\